What makes Chick-fil-A's classic chicken sandwiches so delicious?

 In the same way that Chipotle tried to appeal to more health-conscious eaters by promoting its all-natural food (though few nutritionists would ever consider a 1,000-calorie burrito to be a health food), many restaurants today still proudly advertise that their food is free of MSG — even if other menu items are still filled with lots of other additives, fat and calories.

-When reached via email about whether its breaded chicken contains any MSG, a Burger King spokesperson told TODAY, "Burger King has made substantial changes to its menu to embrace and promote 100% real food — fresh produce, beef and vegetables — and this will increasingly become part of our core marketing for our guests.
+When reached via email about whether its breaded chicken contains any MSG, a Burger King spokesperson tells TODAY.com, "Burger King has made substantial changes to its menu to embrace and promote 100% real food — fresh produce, beef and vegetables — and this will increasingly become part of our core marketing for our guests.
 Part of this important commitment is fully removing MSG from our menu and we’re proud to say that our plan is to have this complete by the end of this year."

 Burger King does still use MSG in the current recipe for its Chicken Fries.